SouhaHmamed/Final-Project/README.md

 # Introduction

 The 2048 game is  a game used to combine the numbers displayed on the tiles until we reach 2048.
 It has 16 grids.

 When you start the game, there will be two “tiles” on the grid, each displaying the number 2.
 We use  the directional keys **(Z = Up ,S = Down ,Q = Left ,D = Right)** on the keyboard to move the tiles around.
-When two equal tiles collide, they combine to give you one greater tile that displays their sum.
-The more we do this, obviously, the higher the tiles get and the more crowded the board becomes. to realize that with Qt we create three classes (gboard, cellule and game2048).
+When two equal tiles collide, they combine to give one greater tile that displays their sum.
+The more we do this, obviously, the higher the tiles get and the more crowded the board becomes.

+To realize that with Qt we create three classes: gboard, cellule and game2048.

 ![Capture](https://user-images.githubusercontent.com/86742217/152626535-d6f0111b-5756-4cee-b17a-08d0535a06bb.PNG)

+**Here is our code :**

 ### GBoard Class

 We used this class to create the main board of the game , which contains tiles, score ,indication and a button to exit the game.
- We started by defining the size of the board, its name *2048 Game* and the main interface as a vertical layout using the QVBoxLayout, then we set the interface on which we will create the 16 tiles using the QGridLayout.
+ We started by defining the size of the board, its name "**2048 Game**" and the main interface as a vertical layout using the QVBoxLayout, then we set the interface on which we will create the 16 tiles using the QGridLayout.

 In the ``gboard.h`` :